jaganmn/misc/R_enable_openmp/README.md

 CRAN is now releasing prebuilt native R binaries for Apple silicon, [here](https://cran.r-project.org/bin/macosx/), eliminating the need to build R from sources.
-These are instructions are intended for Apple silicon users with a native build of R, looking to enable OpenMP support when installing from sources R packages that rely on compiled C or C++ code.
+These instructions are intended for Apple silicon users with a native build of R, looking to enable OpenMP support when installing from sources R packages that rely on compiled C or C++ code.
 They are based on a careful reading of